FlavScents AInsights Entry for Barosma Betulina Leaf Oil (CAS: 68650-46-4)

 4. Use in Flavors

-In the flavor industry, Buchu oil is used in a variety of applications, including beverages, confectionery, and savory products.
-It serves as a functional ingredient to provide a minty, fruity note that enhances the overall flavor profile.
-Typical use levels in finished products range from 0.1 to 10 ppm, depending on the desired intensity and product type.
-Buchu oil is relatively stable under normal processing conditions but may degrade under prolonged exposure to heat and light.
+In the flavor industry, Barosma betulina leaf oil is used to impart a minty, herbal note to various products.
+It is commonly found in confectionery, beverages, and herbal teas.
+The typical use levels in finished food or beverage products range from 1 to 10 ppm, depending on the desired intensity and the specific application.
+The oil is relatively stable under normal processing conditions but may degrade under high heat or prolonged exposure to air, which can affect its flavor profile.

 Citation hooks: FlavScents; FEMA GRAS documentation; formulation literature